HONDA HELIX (CN250)

 The only changes Honda made to the Helix over its long run were improved emissions controls to meet new regulations and aluminum rims instead of steel for 1992.
 Accordingly, finding parts for the Helix is quite easy and you don’t really have to worry about compatibility.
 Honda still provides strong OEM parts support and they will continue to do so for a long time as the Helix was sold until 2007.
 There are also a lot of aftermarket parts for the Helix (mostly appearance parts).
 Check out the links at the bottom of this page to find out more.

 The closest competitor to the Helix is Yamaha’s Morphous scooter, which bears a lot of resemblance to the Helix in a newer design.
 The Morphous is spiritually the follow up generation to the Helix which Honda never bothered to design.
 The Morphous was sold from 2006 - 2008 and may be a good fit for anyone looking for a newer scooter than the Helix.
 While the Helix was sold until 2007, it was a slow seller for most of its run other than the 80’s, so most examples are older.

-OWNER REVIEWS - Browse the Honda Helix Owner Reviews
+OWNER REVIEWS (24) - Browse Helix Owner Reviews REVIEW - Add Your Review

 * Awesome storage capacity

 * Liquid cooled

 * Short rear tire life (due to small circumference)

 Helix Service Manual - Essential for working on your own scooter

 MotorscooterGuide Forums - Visit the forum on this site to chat about your scoot.

 Motorcycle.com Review - Good writeup of the Helix.